InverterNetwork/nextjs-web3/README.md

 For automated processes like CI/CD using AWS CodePipeline:

 1. Edit line 41 in `/.github/.workflows/aws-ecr.yml` to match your AWS ECR_REPOSITORY Name.
+2. Add non `NEXT_PUBLIC_` environment variables to the env vars of the running EC2 instance.

 ## GitHub Secrets Configuration